slavabdev/MS2-coffeeshop-website/README.md

 - As an **interested visitor** of a coffee shop site, I want to easily find clear information about its locations;
 - As an **interested visitor** of a coffee shop site, I want to easily find clear information about its special offers;
+- As an **interested visitor** of a coffee shop site, I want to see all links are working properly.
 - As an **interested visitor** in "coffee subscription" service, I want to get clear information how it works and how can I apply;
 - As an **interested visitor**, I wantg to easily find out how to contact with coffee shops, take a look to the the menu, book a table or order a delivery;